 Keryn Means of Walkingon Travels wishes that she could have lightened up – only in her case, it had more to do with gear:

 I wish I knew how very little a three-month-old baby would need on a plane.
 We gate checked a car seat and stroller and we had an overflowing diaper bag of toys, clothes, and diapers along with our own personal bags.
 We should have checked as much as possible with our luggage and minimized all we could.
 All my son needed was a few diapers, one change of clothes, and a baby carrier to be happy the entire flight.
+Thank goodness for guides similar to this Baby Monitor Town guide on carriers, it makes family trips a whole lot easier.

 For Colleen Lanin of Travel Mamas, it wasn’t what she wished she knew, but what she wished her husband knew before they left for their first post-baby trip to Hawaii: